Nelson Velazquez Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.70 team ERA ranks first among all league pitching staffs.
+- The Mariners have the top team ERA among all MLB pitching staffs (3.73).

 © 2023 Data Skrive.
 All rights reserved.